nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. `clear-ab` / `cab` clears all contacts in address book.
 2. The command will prompt for confirmation before deleting all entries.
-3. If you confirmwith `y`, all entries will be deleted.
+3. If you confirm with `y`, all entries will be deleted.
 4. If you cancel with `n`, no entries will be deleted.

 <box type="important" seamless>